rjdurlin42/mariokartrev_2_team_4/Documentation/Electrical/readme.md

 # Electrical

-This folder holds wiring and general electrictrical schematics.
+This folder holds wiring and general electrical schematics.